-Sin is the most destructive activity on this earth.
+Sin is the most destructive activity on Earth.
 It has ruined, destroyed, changed, and shortened lives.
-Sin has broken hearts, sent countless millions of souls to Hell, separated man from God, and had many other disastrous results.
+Iniquity has broken hearts, sent billions of souls to Hell, separated man from God, and had many other disastrous results.
 Because of Adam and Eve's disobedience, sin was now in the world!
 The world would never be the same!

 The Tree of Knowledge of Good and Evil did not have to be there.
 God put it there for a reason.
-It was an opportunity for Man and his wife to trust God and do what He had commanded.
-There was always and will always be temptation to do wrong.
+It was an opportunity for the man and his wife to trust God and do what He had commanded.
+There was always and will always be a temptation to do wrong.
 It is always up to individuals to make the right decisions and not submit to temptation.

-Although we have not walked and talked with God in person, as did Adam and Eve and heard directly from Him, we still have commandments that we should obey.
-The Bible is the source where we can learn all His commandments.

-Continued on Page 4
+Although we have not walked and talked with God in person, as did Adam and Eve, we still have commandments that we should Continued on Page 4

-"If God put Adam out of the earthly Eden on account of one sin, do you think He will let us into the Paradise above with our tens of thousands sins upon us?" - D. L. Moody
+"If God put Adam out of the earthly Eden on account of one sin, do you think He will let us into the Paradise above with our tens of thousands sins upon us?" -D.L.Moody